MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

      > :::image type="content" source="media/merge-combine-datasource.png" alt-text="Combine group of fields screen with Group drop-down and data source highlighted.":::
    - **Group2**: The field in the next data source that corresponds to the **Name**.
 Repeat for each data source you include.

 1. Provide a **Name** for the combined group of fields, such as mailing address.
-This name displays on the Unify step but doesn't appear in the Customer profile.
+This name displays on the **Unified data view** step but doesn't appear in the Customer profile.

    :::image type="content" source="media/merge-combine-group-example.png" alt-text="Combine group of fields example.":::